narahc321/DAA-Assignments/README.md

 ## Assignment 3 Question :

-Write an efficient algorithm to traverse from node i to node j in a given complete binary tree.
-Note that i and j values are

-given as input to your algorithm (in addition to the tree).
+Write an efficient algorithm to achieve the following.
+Given a set of numbers, find out the smallest and the largest numbers in the

+list.
+Swap the smallest with the first element and largest with the last element.
+Find the second smallest and second largest and

+swap them with their proper positions.
+Continue in this way until all the elements are sorted.
+Track the movement of every element in

+the list while sorting.
 Do the necessary experimentation and analysis with your algorithm.

 ## Assignment 4 Question :